 On short rides around town, both bikes are usable, the BMW offering a more commanding view of the surroundings and featuring mirrors that actually work.
 The Yamaha’s mirrors offer a 50/50 view, split between what’s actually behind you and your shoulder armour.

 After a 2 hour highway jaunt to reach “the good roads”, the BMW rider was fresh, if only a little worse for wear from prolonged wind blasts of the naked bike.
-The R1 rider was in much worse shape, having had to deal with cramped legs (from sharp bend rested by the rear set pegs), arm pump, neck cramping (from the clip one) and wrist fatigue due to the riding position and lack of options for shifting body position.
+The R1 rider was in much worse shape, having had to deal with cramped legs (from the high, rear set pegs), arm pump, neck cramping (from the clip ons) and wrist fatigue due to the lack of options for shifting body position.

-Once underway on California’s canyon and moauntain roads, the equation changes once more.
-Whereas the BMW rider continues his relatively effortless piloting of the Bavarian steed, the R1 pilot can morph into full attack mode and it’s only here that the Yamaha’s ergos begin to make sense.
+Once underway on California’s canyon and mountain roads, the equation changes once more.
+Whereas the BMW rider continues his relatively effortless piloting of the Bavarian steed, the R1 pilot can morph into full attack mode and it’s here again that the Yamaha’s ergos begin to make sense.
 The flat seat suddenly becomes useful for hanging off the bike, the clip on bars allow you to get that much lower to the ground and the fairing offers refuge from neck snapping windblasts as the revs (and speed) climb into the stratosphere.
-Indeed, when the pace verges on “race” and the legal limit is blurred, the superbike can grit its teeth and expose its true design ethos.
+Indeed, when the pace verges on “race” and the legal limit is blurred, the superbike can grit its teeth and leave the BMW behind.